ariqfadlan/carakan-ai-client/README.md

 ---

 A Flutter Client integrated into carakan.ai ecosystem.
+The application is tested on macOS 10.14.6 Mojave.

 ## Download
 Please refer to the [release](https://github.com/ariqfadlan/carakan-ai-client/releases/latest) page to download the